 As we mentioned in \autoref{subsec:intro_sandi}, we assume the account creation process is Sybil-resistant in the sense that a sender entity cannot register more than one account with~\accountabilityServer.
 Thus, the senders and accounts are in a one-to-one correspondence.

-The idea of \oursystem is that the sender sends an endorsement tag through some communication channel from its own address to a receiver's address that we denote~$\handle_\recipientMarker$.
+The idea in \oursystem is that the sender sends an endorsement tag through some communication channel from its own address to a receiver's address that we denote~$\handle_\recipientMarker$.
 The sender includes with the endorsement tag a short-term signature verification key $\verificationKey_\senderMarker$ and keeps the corresponding signing key $\signingKey_\senderMarker$ to itself.
-The endorsement tag establishes a unilateral (sender's) endorsement for the communication channel, which the sender can use for back-and-forth communication with the receiver.
-With any message \mssg the sender sends, it includes a signature $\Sign_{\signingKey_\senderMarker}(\handle_\recipientMarker|| \mssg)$, binding the message to the endorsed channel.\footnote{Signing messages on the endorsed channel serves two purposes.
-It prevents the channel from being spoofed by another sender and it protects the sender's communication from being tampered with.
-It also protects the sender if its endorsement tag is stolen, as long as it is able to keep the signing key safe.} The endorsement remains valid for a limited time, after which a new endorsement tag must be sent.
+The endorsement tag establishes a unilateral (sender's) endorsement for the channel; the channel can then be used for back-and-forth communication.
+When the sender sends a message \mssg on the channel, it includes a signature $\Sign_{\signingKey_\senderMarker}(\handle_\recipientMarker|| \mssg)$ binding the message to the endorsed channel.\footnote{Signing communication on the endorsed channel prevents the channel from being spoofed by another sender and prevents message tampering.
+It also protects the sender if its endorsement tag is stolen, as long as it keeps the signing key safe.} The endorsement remains valid for a limited time, after which a new endorsement tag must be sent.